mingwangrrc/Rails-Intro-Project/README.md

 	🕯️ 1.5 Two of more one-to-many associations: Weather and Temperations 💡 1.5 At least one one-to-many and one many-to-many association: Implemented below.
 	🔥 1.5 Two or more many-to-many associations: implement by City and RecordDate model

+## 1.6 - Validations

+Add two or more appropriate validations to all of my ActiveRecord models: add presence validates on City, Country, Regin, State model